surfly/docs/tutorial/advancedIntegration.md

 ![exit button](http://i.imgur.com/BhlkW24.png)

 {% em color="#ffffe0" %}Please note:
 Considering how our website is built, there's a unique 'get help' button which means that our customers can only start a session from the home page (by clicking a button which redirects them to the landing page).
-However, [stealth mode](../introduction/integration.md/#stealth_mode) is activated by default on all the pages containing the Surfly widget and allows to start a session instantly by pressing CTRL + ENTER.
+However, [stealth mode](../introduction/integration.md/#stealthMode) is activated by default on all the pages containing the Surfly widget and allows to start a session instantly by pressing CTRL + ENTER.
 Stealth mode can also be disabled, if you prefer.  {% endem %}

-<a name="small_button"></a>
+<a name="smallButton"></a>
-#### Session ID approach{#small_button}
+#### Session ID approach{#smallButton}

 Adding Zopim to our website has made text chat the primary method of communication.
 Therefore, we no longer want our customers to start a Surfly session themselves, but rather that an agent directs them to one.
 We decided to remove the landing page, and to add a smaller cake icon to the footer of our webpage.